kakatcy/pro-mern-book/README.md

      - split source code into three directories, moved browser-specific and server-specific files to new directories called browser and server respectively.
 2. Basic Server Rendering
      - implemented the About page and compared browser-rendered version and server-rendered version.
+3. Webpack for the Server
+     - used webpack for the server and solved the compatible issues between webpack and server-side node packages.

 ## Chapter 11: React-Bootstrap